fpgaprince/rtd/docs/source/hdl.rst

 The HDL language is expansive? but for FPGA synthesis, you can only use a subset of the language.
 The language can be used for both development and verification.
 Alot of the verification syntax/HDL is not synthesizable.
+We will first focus on synthesizable and return for test bench, validation, verification.

 VHDL